Why You Need an Attorney in NYC for a Real Estate Purchase

 Can a Property Lawyer Get You a Better Deal Overall?

-Generally, the price of the property is set by the real estate agent or negotiated between the seller’s and buyer’s agents, but the attorney can investigate whether this price and all other charges are justified.
+Generally, the property price is set by the real estate agent or negotiated between the seller’s and buyer’s agents.
+Still, the attorney can investigate whether this price and all other charges are justified.

 For instance, if the unit is listed as two-bedroom but your lawyer determines one of the bedrooms doesn’t meet legal requirements, that could mean a price cut—and a reason to be thankful for your attorney.